Robust Superradiance and Spontaneous Spin Ordering in Disordered Waveguide Quantum Electrodynamics: Superradiant Scaling in Disordered Arrays

 \section{Superradiant Scaling in Disordered Arrays}

-Based on the numerical methods introduced above, we now perform a systematic investigation of the scaling behavior of superradiance for a varying level of disorder.
-Of central interest in this study is the scaling of the peak emission rate $\mathcal{R}$ and the burst time $t_{\star}$ with the number of atoms, $N$, and how this scaling is affected by disorder.
+Based on the numerical methods introduced above, we now perform a systematic investigation of the scaling behavior of superradiance for a varying level of disorder and setting $z_{j} = \delta_{j}$~\footnote{While displacing the atomic positions by $z_j\rightarrow z_j+ m_j\times \lambda_0/2$ with $m_j\in\mathbbm{Z}$ does not affect the dissipators of our model, it can alter some terms of the Hamiltonian.
+However, this only shifts the precise values of $\mathcal{R}_\star/(\gamma N^2)$ by at most a few percent and leaves all qualitative features unchanged, as shown in both numerical simulations and the analytical analysis later.
+The results obtained for $z_j=\delta_j$ are thus representative for \emph{all} configurations where atoms are spaced by multiples of $\lambda_0/2$ on average.}.
+Of central interest in this study is the scaling of the peak emission rate $\mathcal{R}_\star$ and the burst time $t_{\star}$ with the number of atoms, $N$, and how this scaling is affected by disorder.
 In addition, we consider second-order photon-photon correlations, which are frequently used as an indicator for the onset of superradiance in the initial dynamics, but are less well understood during the subsequent burst dynamics.